laskama/VI-SLAM2tag_app/README.md

 ![](img/GA.png)

-This repository hosts the implementation of the paper **VI-SLAM2tag: Low-Effort Labeled Dataset Collection for Fingerprinting-Based Indoor Localization**.
+This repository hosts the implementation of the paper

+> M. Laska, T. Schulz, J. Grottke, C. Blut and J. Blankenbach, "VI-SLAM2tag: Low-Effort Labeled Dataset Collection for Fingerprinting-Based Indoor Localization," To appear at 2022 International Conference on Indoor Positioning and Indoor Navigation (IPIN), 5 - 7 Sep.
+2022, Beijing, China, doi: [10.48550/arXiv.2207.02668](https://doi.org/10.48550/arXiv.2207.02668).

 Fingerprinting-based localization is a technique that requires labeled sensor data, where the label is the position of collection.
 Typically this data is collected in a site survey, where fingerprints are manually tagged by the collector.
 This paper proposes a solution for low-effort labeled data collection by leveraging Android ARCore for automatically obtaining ground truth positions for collected fingerprints.